-Figure 3.34 - Turning Ext line 1 off
+Figure 3.34 - Turning Ext line 2 off

-Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Rectangular Problem and select the R0.50, R0.40, \emptyset 0.50 and \emptyset 2.00 leaders holding down the CTRL key adding each leader to the selection set.
+Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Rectangular Problem and select the R0.50, R0.40, Ø 0.50 and Ø 2.00 leaders so that each leader is added to the selection set.

-Figure 3.35 - Turning off the Center mark on four dimensions
+Figure 3.35 - Turning off the center mark on four dimensions

 Double click on the Center mark label to change "Mark" and the entity will change to "Line", double click on the label and the entity will change to "None".
+You can exit the Properties window by clicking the X in the top left corner of the window when you are finished.